hci-res/hci-res/_posts/2019-11-10-Usability-Testing-Review.md

 - Adding the menu bar to most of our screens throughout the app was a pretty significant revision because it not only affects almost every part of our prototype but it also allows the user to access all parts of our app at any moment (regardless of the screen that they are on).

+- Adding a submit button to the upper right-hand corner of the create event screen since users may get confused about how to access the submit button when they are typing (the keyboard blocks off the bottom screen which is where the submit button currently is).
 Task 1: Creating an Event

 ![Usability]({{site.baseurl}}/img/task1.jpeg){: .center-block :}